- Invitational Information

 a.
 The “Activity Period” is defined as the 12-month period ending 120 days before the date of invitation.

-1) Each player must play at least 30 regular rated US Chess games against certain strength opponents as defined below.
+1) A player who fails to play at least 30 regular rated US Chess games during the activity period against certain strength opponents, as defined below, will be penalized one (1) Invitational Rating Point for each game fewer than 30 played.

 2) Games must be rated by the invitation cut-off date.
-Games that are Quick or Dual rated do not count.
+Games that are only Blitz rated or only Quick rated do not count.

 3) Games played in matches and “private tournaments” do not count.